psu13/mutable-hakyll/posts/ma-po-tofu.md

 > <a data-flickr-embed="true" href="https://www.flickr.com/photos/79904144@N00/51340929715/in/dateposted-public/" title="IMG_5213"><img src="https://live.staticflickr.com/65535/51340929715_9da474361f.jpg" height="375" alt="IMG_5213"></a>

-Finally add put the green part of the scallion on top for garnish.
-Then taste a spoonful to check the balance of heat to numbing flavor.
+To finish up taste a spoonful
+to check the balance of heat to numbing flavor.
 Add a pinch or two more of the sichuan peppercorn if you want more of that kick.
 Or a pinch or two more chili flake if you want more heat.

+Finally, put the green part of the scallion on top for garnish.

 Serve over white rice.
 Nothing else.
 If I catch you eating this with some brown rice/quinoa medley shit I'll come for you.